necolas/jekyll-boilerplate/README.md

 ### _posts

 This folder is where all the posts are stored.
 Notice the naming convention that is used.
-You will want to name your files with the the publish date preceeding the posts title all seperated by dashes (Year-Month-Day-Title-Of-The-Post.md).
-The post date that you see is pulled straight from this filename so make sure you lable your files right.
+You will want to name your files with the publish date preceeding the posts title all seperated by dashes (Year-Month-Day-Title-Of-The-Post.md).
+The post date that you see is pulled straight from this filename so make sure you label your files right.

 #### 1970-01-01-placeholder-post.md